Christopher-Aum/Christopher-Aum/README.md

 I'm a Full Stack Engineer from 🏖️ Florida!

-- I'm an aspiring software engineer that's on the lookout for challenges and work!
+- I'm a software engineer that's on the lookout for challenges and work!

 - 🔍 I enjoy researching new ideas and new tools and languages.